dojonorth/fun-basics-dojo/README.md

 * It features a way of taking a value and turning it into a functor - the *pure* method.
 * It features a method that applies a function to a wrapped value and produces a new functor of the resultant type.
 This is usually called *map*.

-In addition to satisfying this interace, there are certain properties that any map method should adhere to.
+In addition to satisfying this interface, there are certain properties that any map method should adhere to.
 I won't dwell on them, but I'll mention them here for completeness:
 * *Identity:* Calling map with the identity function has no effect.
 * *Composition:* Assuming two functions f and g, then calling mapping over f then g is the same as applying the composite function g(f(_)) e.g.
 ```
 fa.map(f).map(g) === fa.map(a=> g(f(a))
 ```

+If you see the interface that defines a functor elsewhere, commonly it doesn't directly feature a pure method, but rather inherits it from 'Applicative'.
+This is outside of the scope of this dojo though, so I've abstracted away applicatives and just put pure directly on the fucntor.

 #### Exercise
 Open AdvancedCodeballSpec and un-ignore and make pass the tests.